Fire and rescue services

 Attacks could happen anywhere, at any time, including by lone actors.

 Terrorists have attacked buses, public transport hubs and tourist areas.
-These include in Jerusalem, Jaffa and Tel Aviv.
+These include Herzliya, Jaffa and Tel Aviv.
 Attacks have included shootings, stabbings, vehicle ramming and bombings.

 Be alert to possible threats, especially:

-Australian Government officials are advised only to use public transport services in Israel and the West Bank, which include security screening of passengers and luggage.
+Australian Government officials are advised only to use public transport services in Israel which include security screening of passengers and luggage.
 This is because of safety and security concerns and doesn't apply to taxis.

-Militant and terror groups operate in regions of Egypt, Syria and Lebanon that are close to Israel, making travel close to borders with those countries dangerous.
+Militant and terror groups operate in regions of Palestine, Egypt, Syria and Lebanon that are close to Israel, making travel close to borders with those regions dangerous.

 When planning your activities, reconsider going to places known to be terrorist targets.
 Consider the level of security provided.

-Take care when travelling to a region where there are terrorists or somewhere that terrorists could target.
+Take care when travelling to a region where there are terrorists or places that terrorists could target.
 Have an exit plan in case there's a security incident.

 To stay safe: